cleverberry/evilsaint/_posts/2020-11-24-cqure-academy-advanced-windows-security-course-2021.md

 ---
 layout: post
-title: "CQure Academy: Advanced Windows Security Course 2021"
+title: "Cqure Academy: Advanced Windows Security Course 2021 - Module 1"
 meta: For those of you who follow the EvilSaint Facebook account, will know that today was the start of the CQure Academy Advanced Windows Security course I signed up for.